Links checked on 30/01/18.

 - Those with iodine sensitivity: Chlorella contains iodine, and this can lead to an allergic reaction.

-- Those with an allergy to mold: they are much more likely to have an allergic reaction.
+- Those with an allergy to mold: they’re much more likely to have an allergic reaction.

 - Those with a weak immune system (immunodeficiency): Chlorella can cause ‘bad’ bacteria to take-over in the intestine of people who have a weak immune system.

 - Those with autoimmune, and possibly autoinflammatory conditions: autoimmune and autoinflammatory conditions are caused by an overactive and not an underactive immune system – an overactive adaptive immune system in autoimmune conditions and an overactive innate immune system in autoinflammatory conditions.
 Chlorella has been proven to ‘boost’ the immune system, i.e. make it more active.
 This can cause an overactive immune system to become even more overactive, potentially making autoimmune conditions worse.
-Evidence is needed before we know if Chlorella can negatively affect people with autoinflammatory conditions such as SS, but as yet, no research has been conducted.
-However, it is important to remember that SS can develop secondary to autoimmune conditions, and if this is the case, when the autoimmune condition flares-up then the SS often does too.
+Evidence is needed before we know if Chlorella can negatively affect people with autoinflammatory conditions such as SS in a similar way, but as yet, no research has been conducted.
+However, it’s important to remember that SS can develop secondary to autoimmune conditions, and if this is the case, when the autoimmune condition flares-up then the SS often does too.

 Is it safe to take Chlorella alongside medications?